dulocart/dulocart-stripe-integration/README.md

 There no affiliation between Dulocart or intuitionlabs with Stripe service.

 ## ⚖️ License
-The library is with APACHE 2 license as the Stripe library is with MIT license.
+The library is with MIT license same as the Stripe library.